cduruk/old.cduruk.github.com/_posts/2011-06-19-nodelists-and-arrays-in-javascript.md

       "[object NodeListConstructor]"
 {% endhighlight %}

-Let's see what an array that we sure know is an array looks like in JavaScript using the same method.
+Let's see what an array, that we definitely know to be an array looks like using the same technique (where we look at its' constructor).

 {% highlight javascript %}
     > var surelyArray = ['foo', 'bar'];